What The Fallout From William Barr's Testimony Means For The Russia Investigation

 But Barr didn't respond definitively when Sen. Kamala Harris, a California Democrat who is running for president, asked him whether the White House has asked him to initiate any new investigations.

-One of the findings of Mueller's office was that Trump leaned on former Attorney General Jeff Sessions to open investigations on political opponents.
+One of the findings of Mueller's office was that Trump leaned on then-Attorney General Jeff Sessions to open investigations on political opponents.

-Barr ultimately didn't deny that he had discussed some things with White House officials but said he hadn't been asked to open an investigation.
+Barr ultimately didn't deny that he had discussed some things with White House officials but said he hadn't been asked to open any investigation.

 Other Democrats seized on what they called discrepancies between testimony Barr has previously given Congress about his discussions with Mueller and what was revealed in a letter released by the Justice Department on Wednesday.

-In the letter, Mueller wrote that he was concerned about the perceptions created by Barr's initial characterization of the special counsel report in a summary he sent to Congress on March 24.
-Barr had previously testified he didn't know what Mueller thought about his messaging to the public and Congress.
+In the letter, Mueller wrote that he was concerned about the perceptions created by Barr's initial characterization of the special counsel's report in a summary he sent to Congress on March 24.
+Barr had previously testified that he didn't know what Mueller thought about his messaging to the public and Congress.

 Barr retains support of Republicans, White House

-Graham, the judiciary committee chairman, and others condemned the Democrats' attacks.
+Graham, the Senate Judiciary Committee's chairman, and others condemned the Democrats' attacks.

 "You have slandered this man every way you can slander," Graham said.

-Sen. Ted Cruz, R-Texas, mocked the allegations that Barr had lied given that he has publicly released much of Mueller's report — the very report he was being charged with withholding or mischaracterizing — and likened the tactics of Democrats to those used against Supreme Court Justice Brett Kavanaugh.
+Sen. Ted Cruz, R-Texas, mocked the allegations that Barr had lied, given that he has publicly released much of Mueller's report — the very report he was being charged with withholding or mischaracterizing — and likened the tactics of Democrats to those used against Supreme Court Justice Brett Kavanaugh.

 "You didn't have to take this job," Cruz said.
-"Yet you stepped forward and answered the call yet again knowing full well that you would be subjected to slanderous treatment — the Kavanaugh treatment — that we have seen of senators impugning your integrity."
+"Yet you stepped forward and answered the call, yet again knowing full well that you would be subjected to slanderous treatment — the Kavanaugh treatment — that we have seen of senators impugning your integrity."

 The White House also came to Barr's defense via press secretary Sarah Sanders, reaffirming that Barr is in no practical danger of losing his job.